ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 8. At the **LOCALIZATION** screen, click **NETWORK & HOSTNAME**, change the host name to your chosen hostname for example, Proxy01.
 9. Click **Configure**, then **IPv4 Settings**.
 In the **Method** box, select **Manual**.
 10. Click **Add** to insert _Address Netmask_ and _Gateway_ from _Table 1 – Deployment Values_.
-11. Enter the _DNS server IP address_ from Table 1 – Deployment Values.
+11. Enter the _DNS server IP address_ from _Table 1 – Deployment Values_.
-12. Click **Routes** and add the following static routes; _10.0.0.0/8 and 161.26.0.0/16_ with a gateway IP address of the _BCR IP address_ from Table 1 Deployment Values, as the gateway.
+12. Click **Routes** and add the following static routes; _10.0.0.0/8 and 161.26.0.0/16_ with a gateway IP address of the _BCR IP address_ from _Table 1 – Deployment Values_, as the gateway.
 This static route allows the proxy server to reach the DNS server.
 13. Click **Save** and then ensure that the Ethernet interface is On and showing as connected.
 Click **Done** and **Begin Installation**.
 14. As the installation continues, set a root password and set up a user.
 15. When the installation is complete, log in as the user and then enter the command _ping vmware.com_.
 The name is resolved to an IP address and you receive a response.
 If you do not get responses check; IP addresses, firewall rules and NAT settings.